mrocklin/blog/_posts/work/2018-12-12-gpu-python-challenges.md

    .. or as an ...

--  **Institution**: You may already have both a cluster of GPUs going unused within your institution, and large teams of data scientists familiar with the Python but unfamiliar with CUDA.
+-  **Institution**: You may already have both an under-utilized cluster of GPUs within your institution, and also large teams of data scientists familiar with the Python but unfamiliar with CUDA.
 NVIDIA seems eager to find partners who are interested in cost-sharing arrangements to build out functionality for specific domains.
 Please reach out if this sounds familiar.